14A Reclassification Course

 Although students will be subject to the unit and course mentorship programs, it is an individual responsibility to participate in these events.
-Unwillingness to participate will negatively affect the junior officers and also inhibits the class’s ability to learn.
+Unwillingness to participate may negatively reflect on your DA Form 1059.

-Lastly, all Students are the custodians of the Profession of Arms; they are the future Leader of the US Army and are expected to conduct themselves accordingly.
-Like all training, cadre aim to prepare students to become agile and adaptive Leaders, capable of operating in a complex environments as part of the staff or command team.
+Lastly, all Students are the custodians of the Profession of Arms; they Leaders in the US Army and are expected to conduct themselves accordingly.
+Like all training, cadre aim to prepare students to become agile and adaptive Leaders, capable of operating in complex environments as part of the staff or command team

-Once you have travel orders (DA Form 1610) and a valid ATTRS reservation (DA Form 4187), do not hesitate to reach out to the course manager listed below or any of the Small Group Instructors.
+Once you have travel orders (DA Form 1610) and a valid ATTRS reservation (DA Form 4187), do not hesitate to reach out to me.

 DOCTRINA VIN PROMOVET!